 2. Biewer Terrier

 This is an extremely friendly dog breed that makes friends with everyone they meet.
 The Biewer Terrier is talkative and makes for a great watchdog because they will alert family members any time someone arrives at the property.
-They have thick, dense fur that is generally easy to care for throughout the year.
+They have long, dense fur that is generally easy to care for throughout the year, though it will need regular trimming.

 3. Brussels Griffon